tomesink/obsidian/10 Projects/Notes/11.02 Web Design Masterclass/Project 1 - Ace.md

 Matt uses Figma as a moodboard.

 In this moodboarding/visual/color finding phase Matt is not looking for web site inspirations.
 He looks at visual purely.
-The
+There is already lots of visual inspirations.
+Matt do not want to overwhelm himself by gooi